 Want to learn more about breast cancer?
 Read our other Fact Sheets or visit our section on Support.

 Looking for more ways to lend a hand to those with breast cancer?
 There are lots of ways to help out, show you care and make others aware:

 Feeling overwhelmed?
-Call the our breast care helpline and talk with our trained and caring staff.
+Call our breast care helpline and talk with one of our trained and caring staff members.
 The helpline can help you find more information, talk you through your questions or just help you get through a rough spot.
-We can also send you free copies of our educational materials.
-Call the breast care helpline toll-free at 1-877 GO KOMEN (1-877-465-6636), Monday through Friday, 9am to 10pm EST. Se habla Español.
+Call the breast care helpline at 1-877 GO KOMEN (1-877-465-6636), Monday through Friday, 9am to 10pm ET.
+Se habla Español.

 Updated: April 24, 2018